Why are incidents updated with the entire incident thread?

 Note: When the entire email would update the thread, a separate file attachment may be appended to the incident because of the size.
 The .txt attachment is typically named "Attachment 1.txt" and it contains the content of the email.

-Oracle Service Cloud (OSvC) lets customers update incidents by replying to email messages.
+Oracle B2C Service (OSvC) lets customers update incidents by replying to email messages.
 Typically customers include the original message in their reply, quoting back the email they received with their reply at the top and sometimes a standard footer.

 When the Techmail utility detects an email reply, it attempts to identify the part of the message containing the customer's reply and strips out any text that may have been quoted back from the original message thread.
 In this way, new replies are added to the incident as a new entry in the incident thread while text from previous thread entries is ignored.